MadGoatHaz/blupow/docs/DEVICE_DISCOVERY_GUIDE.md

 ### How it Works:

 1. When you add the BluPow integration for the first time, you are presented with a menu.
-2. If you select **"Auto Discover Devices"**, the Home Assistant integration initiates a 10-second Bluetooth Low Energy (BLE) scan.
+2. If you select **"Auto Discover Devices"**, the Home Assistant integration initiates a Bluetooth Low Energy (BLE) scan with a 15-second timeout and up to 3 retry attempts if no devices are found initially.
 3. This scan looks for nearby devices that are broadcasting names commonly associated with Renogy products (e.g., containing "Renogy" or "BT-TH").
 4. A list of these discovered devices is then presented to you in a dropdown menu.
 5. When you select a device and confirm its type, the integration sends an `add_device` command to the BluPow Gateway via MQTT.